HopperLogger/mpv-frame-interpolator/README.md

 ```

 ## Settings
-You can access the filter status and settings when playing back a video with HopperRender by right clicking on the HopperRender icon in the pannel _(tested on the Cinnamon Desktop Enviornment)_.
+You can access the filter status and settings when playing back a video with HopperRender by right clicking on the HopperRender icon in the panel _(tested on the Cinnamon Desktop Enviornment)_.

 - You can activate and deactivate the interpolation
 - You can select which type of frame output you want to see: